- Europe & Africa session: Thursday, August 11, 2022 04:30 AM EDT | 2 hours

 - Hydrogen and green steel potential, Dr. Andrew Feitz

 The presentations will be followed with a moderated discussion between the presenters and event attendees.

 All sessions will be conducted in English with live captioning in French, Spanish, Portuguese, Indonesian, Modern Chinese, and Hindi.

-Please contact Karol Czarnota at email@example.com with any questions about this event.
+Please contact email@example.com if you have any follow-on questions about the presentations or the event.

 This event is organized by Geoscience Australia and hosted by the American Geosciences Institute